Kemal Kılıçdaroğlu: 2011 general election

 The 2011 general election was the first general election in which Kemal Kılıçdaroğlu participated as the leader of Republican People's Party (CHP).
 The former CHP leader Deniz Baykal resigned from his post in May 2010 and left the CHP with 26% of the votes, according to opinion polls.
 Kılıçdaroğlu announced that he would resign from his post if he was not successful in the 2011 elections.
 He did not provide details as to what his criteria for success were.

 Over 3,500 people applied to run for the main opposition party in the June elections.
 Male candidates paid 3,000 Turkish Liras to submit an application; female candidates paid 2,000 while those with disabilities paid 500 liras.
 Among the candidates were former CHP leader Deniz Baykal and arrested Ergenekon suspects such as Mustafa Balbay and Mehmet Haberal.

 The party held primary elections in 29 provinces.
 Making a clean break with the past, Kemal Kılıçdaroğlu left his mark on the Republican People's Party's 435-candidate list, leaving off 78 current deputies as he sought to redefine and reposition the main opposition.
 The CHP's candidate list also included 11 politicians who were formerly part of center-right parties, such as the Motherland Party, the True Path Party and the Turkey Party.

 Center-right voters gravitated toward the AKP when these other parties virtually collapsed after the 2002 elections.
-Key party figures that did not make it on to the list, criticised the CHP for making "a shift in axis."
+Key party figures that did not make it on to the list, criticised the CHP for making "a shift in axis".
 His statement on the election results "CHP is the only party that increased the number of deputies in the election.
 In a short period of 6 months, CHP gained 3.5 million new voters.
 So we will not demoralise ourselves," he said.

+2014 presidential and local elections

 2015 general elections

 The June 2015 general election was the second general election which Kemal Kılıçdaroğlu participated as the leader of CHP.
 The party won 11.5 million votes (24.95%) and finished with 132 elected Members of Parliament, a decrease of 3 since the 2011 general election.
 The decrease of 1.03% compared to their 2011 result (25.98%) was attributed to CHP voters voting tactically for the Peoples' Democratic Party (HDP) to ensure that they surpassed the 10% election threshold.
 While the result demonstrated a stagnant CHP vote, HDP's entry into parliament resulted in AKP losing its parliamentary majority.

-Coalition talks between AKP and CHP proved fruitless, a snap election was called for November, in which AKP regained its majority.
-No opinion poll (apart from one dubious poll released in March 2014) showed the CHP ahead of the AKP between 2011 and 2015.
+Weeks of coalition talks between AKP and CHP and a possible Kılıçdaroğlu premiership proved ultimately fruitless.
+Kılıçdaroğlu then tried to form a government with MHP and HDP, offering MHP's chairman Devlet Bahçeli the premiership, but ideological differences between the nationalists and the Kurds were too large, and Bahçeli announced that he wanted to be the main opposition anyway.
+A snap election was called for November, in which AKP regained its majority.
+No opinion poll, apart from one dubious poll released in March 2014, showed the CHP ahead of the AKP between 2011 and 2015.